-Exemptions for business license requirements are granted to persons or legal entities engaged exclusively in agriculture, cattle, bee, or poultry raising, or in the manufacturing and sale of handicrafts, provided that the work is not performed by hired workers.
+Exemptions for business license requirements are granted to persons or legal entities engaged exclusively in agriculture, cattle-, bee-, or poultry-raising, or in the manufacturing and sale of handicrafts, provided that hired workers do not perform the work.
 Licenses must be kept at all times in a visible and accessible place.
 The cost for obtaining a license ranges from US$250 to US$750.
-Also, an annual tax is levied based on the net worth of the company, as stated in the income tax return, plus other income taxes.
+Also, an annual tax is levied based on the net worth of the company, as stated in income tax filings, plus other income taxes.

-Most service providers are required to withhold a seven percent (7%) value-added tax on most of their services.
+Most service providers are required to withhold a seven percent (7%) value-added tax on most services.

 Consumers with high disposable income follow sophisticated U.S. and European consumption patterns.
 Many high-end U.S. and foreign brand names are represented in Panama.
 An aggressive marketing strategy is usually necessary to succeed in this trend-conscious market.

 Joint ventures, especially for large projects, are becoming common in Panama.
-Some joint ventures are formed for limited periods of time, such as for a specific construction contract or technology transfer contract.
+Some joint ventures are formed for limited periods, such as for a specific construction contract or technology transfer contract.
 The profits from joint ventures can be distributed annually to each joint venture partner and are taxed in the same manner as any other income.